On this page:

 The minimum University requirement for a Ph.D. minor is 20 units of relevant graduate course work at the 200-level or greater taken at Stanford.
 However, each department may add requirements beyond this minimum.
 The definition of relevant course work may vary somewhat by department (e.g. cross-listed courses and courses at the 100-level may or may not be accepted).
 And they may require all coursework to be taken on a letter graded basis, with a grade of B or higher.
 Also, some PhD minors require completion of a qualifying process and/or representation by the minor department on the oral exam committee.

 Specific signatory and course requirements should be discussed with the applicable minor department’s Graduate Studies Administrator followed by the Doctoral Programs Officer at the School of Education.
 Students can also review the department requirements in the Stanford Bulletin.
 Only the minor department’s Chair can approve an application for the PhD minor.
-In addition, the application must be approved by the GSE's Associate Dean for Student Affairs (in the capacity of the Major Department Chair).
+In addition, the application must be approved by the GSE's Associate Dean for Educational Affairs (in the capacity of the Major Department Chair).

 The Individually Designed Distributed Minor (IDDM) should only be undertaken if the student’s interests are not met by any Stanford departmental PhD minor.
 The student must meet with the faculty advisor to discuss his or her plans for an IDDM.